-\para{Strawman I: Full Replication} The simplest protocol uses full replication in the spirit of Filecoin~\cite{psaras2020interplanetary} and Arweave~\cite{williams2019arweave}.
+The simplest protocol uses replication in the spirit of Filecoin~\cite{psaras2020interplanetary} and Arweave~\cite{williams2019arweave}.
 The writer $W$ broadcasts its blob $B$ along with a binding commitment to $B$ (e.g., $H_B=hash(B)$), to all storage nodes and then waits to receive $f+1$ receipt acknowledgments.
-These acknowledgments form an availability certificate which guarantees availability because at least one acknowledgement comes from an honest node.
-The writer $W$ can publish this certificate on the blockchain, which ensures that it is visible to every other honest node, who can then request a Read($B$) successfully.
+These acknowledgments form an availability certificate, which guarantees availability as at least one certificate is from an honest node.
+The writer can publish this certificate on the blockchain, which ensures that it is visible to every other honest node, who can then successfully Read($B$).
 This achieves Write Completeness since eventually all honest nodes will hold blob $B$ locally.
 The rest of the properties also hold trivially.
 Notice that the reader never reads $\bot$.

-Although the Full Replication protocol is simple, it requires the writer to send an $\bigO(n|B|)$ amount of data on the network which is also the total cost of storage.
+Although the Full Replication protocol is simple, it requires the writer to send data of size $\bigO(n|B|)$ on the network, which is also the total cost of storage.
 Additionally, if the network is asynchronous, it can cost up to $f+1$ requests to guarantee a correct replica is contacted, which would lead to $\bigO(n|B|)$ cost per recovering storage node with a total cost of $\bigO(n^2|B|)$ over the network.
-Similarly, even a read can be very inefficient in asynchrony, as the reader might need to send $f+1$ requests costing $\bigO(n|B|)$.
+Similarly, even a read can be very inefficient in asynchrony, as the reader might need to send $f+1$ requests with a cost of $\bigO(n|B|)$.